-For over 25 years Digital Air has provided custom-made camera array systems on hundreds of television commercials, films, and event installations around the world.Our success is a result of the vision of our clients combined with our experience in the creation of complex in-camera visual effects using camera arrays, from previsualization to production to post-production.
+For over 25 years Digital Air has provided custom-made camera array systems on hundreds of television commercials, films and installations around the world.Our success is a result of the vision of our clients combined with our experience in the creation of complex in-camera visual effects using camera arrays, from previsualization to production to post-production.

 Timetrack™ camera test.
 Dayton Taylor photographed by David Tumblety on Mott Street in New York City in 1994.